-- Review with local expert to identify phenophase and record per data handling procedure.
-Update the datasheet and ingest documents to reflect new information. - Missed Phase (M) if a phase occurred between sampling bouts that was not previously observed and you have reason to believe that it occurred (such as dried flowers on the ground below the plant. - Intensity values for missed phenophases are not recorded. - Unnecessary (X) Check for every required phenophase for every individual/patch during each sampling bout. - If data are not being recorded on a formatted datasheet or PDA, record 'X' if a particular phenophase is not required for the growth form of the individual to verify that nothing was skipped along the way
+- Take a digital photo of individual to document phenophase, record photo file # on datasheet. - Review with local expert to identify phenophase and record per data handling procedure.
+Update the datasheet and data entered via WebUI to reflect new information. - Missed Phase (M) if a phase occurred between sampling bouts in the current growing season such that the previous bout recorded status=N and the current status=N BUT you have reason to believe that the phenophase occurred between the two bouts (such as dried flowers on the ground below the plant). - Do NOT record status=M if a phenophase occurred prior to initiating monitoring bouts for the year - Intensity values for missed phenophases are not recorded. - Do not use missed for skipped plants, not observed during a given bout - Unnecessary (X) If data are not being recorded on a formatted, pre-populated, datasheet (SOP A.1) or MDR, record 'X' if a particular phenophase is not required for the growth form of the individual to verify that nothing was skipped along the way - 5.
+Select an appropriate phenophase intensity range (Table 9) for each phenophase for which 'Yes' is selected.
+Growth-form specific phenophases and their descriptions are listed in Appendix B.